askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 error: You must be logged in to the server (admission webhook "v1.admission-webhook.configsync.gke.io" denied the request: requester is not authorized to delete managed resources)
 ```

-## Part C - Using Policy Controller to Block External Services
+## Part D - Using Policy Controller to Block External Services

 Now that we've learned how to use Config Sync to make sure certain resources are deployed consistently across our Kubernetes environment (our first goal), let's address the second goal: preventing unsafe configuration from landing in any of the clusters.